-- As your baby grows, you are building a connection—in what you say, what you eat and the little reactions you feel.
+- As your baby grows, you’re building a connection—in what you say, what you eat, and the little reactions you feel.
 Studies have shown that bonding with your baby during pregnancy can motivate you to make healthy choices and even ease you into the role of parenthood.

 - You may be feeling emotionally exhausted and stressed as the third trimester mark approaches.
-Take some time for you to sit with those feelings.
-Journaling or sharing with a supportive friend helps.
-Try to remember that feelings of anxiety are common and indicate that you care—studies show that more than 15% of women experience anxiety, but it’s estimated that those numbers are underreported.
+Take some time for yourself to sit with those feelings.
+Journaling or sharing your thoughts with a supportive friend helps.
+Keep in mind feelings of anxiety are common and indicate that you care—studies show more than 15% of women experience anxiety, but it’s estimated that those numbers are underreported.

-- Physically, you may experience more aches and pains, especially in your back and feet.
-Increased instances of heartburn and swelling are common as well.
+- At 27 weeks pregnant, the baby’s position (which can change quite a bit until the last month) and your growing bump may contribute to more aches and pains, especially in your back and feet.
+Increased heartburn and swelling are common as well.

 How big is your baby at 27 weeks pregnant?